PigletSentiment/100-days-of-code-log/README.md

 -->

 ---
+### Day 33:  July 6, 2021
+I have decided that I am going to be writing the "Ethereum Developer certificate" exam.
+It'll require for me to complete the quizzes and write practice exams.
+For today I have completed "Chapter 2: Ethereum Nodes and Networks" and got 12/15 in the practice exam.
+This will continue until I write and complete the certification exam.

 ### Day 32:  July 5, 2021
 I had a few days off for being sick after the vaccination and then went on a mini vacation over the long weekend.